Every marketing team aspires to go viral. Because the kind of limelight that a viral post sheds on a brand is a goal worth chasing.

-One, a well-researched long article has credibility and hence, is a trusted source of information for your readers.
-Two, sharing a long-form article presents the reader as a well-informed, erudite and intellectually competent person.
+A well-researched long article has credibility and is a trusted source of information for your readers.
+Sharing a long-form article presents the reader as a well-informed, erudite, and intellectually competent person.

-And spend some time on creating long-form content.
+So go ahead, and spend some time creating long-form content.

 In a hurry to create viral content, you might miss the most elementary thing.